 Lake District and Cumbria

-These will be based on places my family and I have been and can
+These will be based on places I have been and can

 A truly delightful beach, ideal for walking and beach combing, the vast expanse of sand exposed at low tide is popular with locals and tourists alike.
 Wonderful views across to the distant Lake District and on clear days the Isle Of Man is just visible on the horizon.
 High tide brings out the kite and wind-surfers whose aerial acrobatics are a wonder to watch.
 We have even seen a surfer (on a long board) trying his luck when the conditions were right.